What is salary sacrifice?

 Benefits to you

-- Contributions to your pension is increased at no further cost to you
+- Contributions to your pension are increased at no further cost to you or your employer

 - You make income tax and National Insurance savings